 Bring Business Cards

-After talking with someone, whether that be online, in-person, or via email, you should plan to follow-up with them shortly after to have that second contact to establish the relationship.
-Moving forward, you should then contact them 3-4 times per year to sustain the relationship.
+After talking with someone, whether that be online, in-person, or via email, you should plan to follow up with them shortly after to have that second contact - thus further establishing your relationship.
+Moving forward, we recommend you contact them 3-4 times per year to sustain the relationship.
 Obviously, to grow your relationship and begin business, you will have to contact them more regularly.
 But, to simply keep someone in your network, it is important to reach out to them at least a few times per year.

 However, remember that contacting someone too much is a risk.
 You don't want to come off as robotic, annoying, or completely desperate.
 Unless you have specific matters to discuss or a close relationship, you should refrain from contacting someone in your network more than a couple times per year.
 It is about balance with how much you contact people in your network, so use your best judgment so that you don't annoy or overwhelm anyone.
 If you feel like you have a natural in to a conversation, then go for it.

 Networking is challenging.
-There's definitely a lot more to it than we've discussed However, the tips we've mentioned are definitely some key things that are helpful to keep in mind.
+There's definitely a lot more to it than we've discussed However, the tips we've mentioned are definitely some basic, key things helpful to keep in mind.
 Next time you are networking, be sure to think about goals, focus on a select few connections, stay open-minded, bring value, be generous, bring your business cards, and always remember to follow up.
-If you remember to do those things, you will be well on your way to building out a fantastic network.
+If you remember to do those things, you will be well on your way to building out a fantastic network!

 Article Image: HIVAN ARVIZU @soyhivan via Unsplash.